Ways of Dealing with the Loss of a Loved One

 I’m sorry if I’ve invoked some sad feelings in your heart or brought up some bad memories.
 I’ve dealt with losing a loved one when I lost my Mom a few years back, so I can relate to it.

-But today, I want you to share your experiences to help those who haven’t faced loss of a loved one in their life yet, or aren’t able to get over it.
+But today, I want you to share your experiences to help those who haven’t faced the loss of a loved one in their life yet or aren’t able to get over it.

 I want you to tell them how you think one should deal with death in the most sensible manner.